older-fox/slime-nano/README.md

 If you have better replacement parts or substitutes, you can directly submit an ISSUE to merge or update the purchase link.

+**Attention when submitting PCB orders: Please choose the thinnest possible PCB, otherwise it may not fit into the casing.
+In my example, I used a PCB with a thickness of 0.8mm
+Manufacturers may have different quotes for different thicknesses, please choose the one that you think is suitable!**

 **The quantity is FOR EACH ONE OF TRACKERS!**

 | No. | Quantity |          Type          |     Spec      |                     Designator                     |              Footprint              | Manufacturer Part Number | Manufacturer | Link |